leotorrez/modding/guides/hunting.md

 You will need the latest versions of [XXMI launcher](getting-started.md) and [gui_collect](https://github.com/Petrascyll/gui_collect) installed.

 While hunting, it is recommended to disable all mods.
 For that, you have to press `F6` in game; however, some mods may remain enabled.
-In most cases these will be shader mods, so it is often better to rename the `Mods` folder or add `DISABLED` to it (or whichever is the highest folder with mods that would interfere with the dumping process in it).
+In most cases these will be shader mods, so it is often better to rename the `Mods` folder or add `DISABLED` to it (or whichever is the highest folder with mods that would interfere with the dumping process).

 ![disable-mods](img/hunting/disable-mods.png)

 ## Launcher settings

 By default, the ability to enter hunting mode may not be enabled.
-To enable hunting with XXMI, open settings from the cog wheel in top right of the UI, then go to the appropiate \*\*MI tab for the game you are using and check the "Enable Hunting" setting.
+To enable hunting with XXMI, open the settings from the cog wheel in the top right of the UI, then go to the appropiate \*\*MI tab for the game you are using and check the "Enable Hunting" setting.
 If you need to modify shaders and not just get an updated hash for them, be sure to also enable "Dump Shaders".
 Please note that this needs to be done *before* you launch the game with XXMI; if the game is already running and these settings were not enabled, you can either quit the game and enable them then relaunch, or you will need to manually edit the corresponding values in `d3dx.ini`.